site24x7/plugins/internet_speed_check/README.md

 ### PreRequisites

-- Download and install the latest version of the [Site24x7 Linux agent](https://www.site24x7.com/help/admin/adding-a-monitor/linux-server-monitoring.html#add-linux-server-monitor) in the server where you plan to run the plugin.
+- Download and install the latest version of the [Site24x7 Linux agent / Site24x7 Windows agent](https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.

 - Plugin Uses "speedtest-cli" python module.